-The minuælement takes the definitionURand encodingttributes which can be used to override the default semantics.
+The minuselement takes the definitionURand encodingttributes, which can be used to override the default semantics.

-The minuælement can be used as a unary arithmetic operator (e.g. to represent -x) or as a binary arithmetic operator (e.g. to represent x-y).
-See section 4.2.3 for further details.
+The minuselement can be used as a unary arithmetic operator (e.g. to represent -x), or as a binary arithmetic operator (e.g. to represent x-y).